einezahl/speech_transcriber/README.md

 of design principles, the development of guis, the usage of integrated hardware, and transcription through an API.

-As a first iteration tkinter was chose for the GUI implementation.
+As a first iteration tkinter was chosen for the GUI implementation.
 Assembly AIs API was chosen for the transcription.

 # Installation